tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/pts_scenario.html.markdown

 * `id` - ID of the resource.
 * `app_id` - App ID Note: this field may return null, indicating that a valid value cannot be obtained.
 * `created_at` - Scene creation time.
-* `encoded_scripts` - deprecated Note: this field may return null, indicating that a valid value cannot be obtained.
 * `notification_hooks` - Notification event callback Note: this field may return null, indicating that a valid value cannot be obtained.
 * `status` - Scene statu Note: this field may return null, indicating that a valid value cannot be obtained.
 * `sub_account_uin` - Sub-user ID Note: this field may return null, indicating that a valid value cannot be obtained.